Hey everyone, my name is Cécile and I am 28. I was born and raised French while spending most of my childhood in the USA.

 I’ve always thought that my “problem” was that I was interested in too many different things, which made it impossible for me to choose one specific path.
 But today, I realize that this is just who I am – it’s neither positive or negative, it just is.
-What can I say, I’m a very curious person who loves knowledge!
+What can I say, I’m a very curious person who learning new things every day!
 When I was younger, my favorite thing to do at a restaurant was to eavesdrop on the neighboring table’s conversation and try to figure out their lives.
 Like a detective.
-It would drive nuts my family because I was more interested in what complete strangers had to say than my relatives’ discussions.
+It would drive my family nuts because I was more interested in what complete strangers had to say than my relatives’ discussions.
 Today I am still fascinated by people and understanding their lives, their thought process, their emotions…but I am also more generally interested by cultures as a whole.
-This is why my dream is to travel: buy a one-way ticket to somewhere far and embark on a one-year trip around the world!
+This is why my dream is to travel: buy a one-way ticket to a faraway destination and embark on a one-year trip around the world!
 I strongly believe that travelling is one of the most enriching experience anyone can have.
-It leads to personal growth, a more open mind and the realization that we are all One – regardless of gender, color, race, origin and personal beliefs.
-Hopefully this dream of mine lays not too far along the road…
+It leads to personal growth, a more open mind, and the realization that we are all One – regardless of gender, color, race, origin or personal beliefs.
+Hopefully this dream of mine will become reality very soon…

-In the mean time, I will dedicate my spare time on my other passions and hobbies: yoga, cooking, photography, reading, jogging, swimming, writing and learning.
-I discovered yoga about a year and half ago and, although I still consider myself a “beginner”, I have become addicted to its power to heal both the mind and the body.
-My objective for this year is to learn meditation, through which I hope to acquire more self-discipline and a calmer mind.
+In the mean time, I will dedicate my spare time on my other passions and hobbies: yoga, cooking, photography, reading, jogging, swimming, writing, and learning.
+I discovered yoga in 2014 and, although my personal practice has been very on and off recently, I strongly believe in its power to heal both the mind and the body.
+My objective for the near future is to deepen my practice and learn meditation – through which I hope to acquire more self-discipline and a calmer mind.
 Although I feel like I could say much more about myself, I should probably save it for later.

 About… My dietary transition: